 Damaraland Camp (Wilderness Safaris)

-See the desert elephants of Damaraland – one of the most serene areas of Namibia – for yourself.
-Contact Us to make it happen.
+See the desert elephants of Damaraland – one of the most serene areas of Namibia – for yourself, or read more about the best places to see elephants in Africa.
+If it’s a dream to see Africa’s giants in their natural environment, contact us to make it happen.